2023 University MLK Commemoration feat. Martin Luther King III

 Please note, this in-person event has reached capacity.
 We encourage you to join us and watch our livestream on Yale’s Youtube Channel.

-v=sGN5tOLEkp0The Yale University and Greater New Haven communities are invited to attend this year’s two-part MLK Commemoration that honors the life and legacy of Rev. Dr. Martin Luther King, Jr. We are pleased to announce that Angela Davis and Nikki Giovanni will serve as this year’s keynote speakers.
+v=sGN5tOLEkp0The Yale University and Greater New Haven communities are invited to attend this year’s MLK Commemoration that honors the life and legacy of Rev. Dr. Martin Luther King, Jr. We are pleased to announce that Martin Luther King III will serve as this year’s keynote speaker.

 Our speaker will also be in conversation with Professor James Forman, Jr., J. Skelly Wright Professor of Law, at Yale Law School.

 Civil Rights Activist and Global Humanitarian

 As the oldest son of the late Dr. Martin Luther King, Jr. and Mrs. Coretta Scott King, Martin Luther King III serves as an ambassador of his parents’ legacies of nonviolent social change.